We operate in parts of the world where human rights are at risk, and are therefore

 Our sustainability strategy is driven by three absolute requirements that are at the heart of everything we do.

 One of these requirements is respecting human rights.

 We respect human rights across our value chain and recognize the Universal Declaration of Human Rights, the

 International Bill of Human Rights and the International Labor Organization’s Declaration on Fundamental

 Principles and Rights at Work.
-Our JT Group Human Rights Policy follows the framework provided by the UN Guiding
+Our JT Group Human Rights Policy, which was approved by JT Board of Directors, follows the framework provided by the UN Guiding

 Principles on Business and Human Rights (UNGPs).
 This means avoiding infringing the rights of others and

 addressing any adverse impacts of our global operations.

 Our commitment to human rights is reinforced by our Board of Directors through our Code of Conduct.
 Our